-In Park & Yoon's original study, it was found that solutions with zero effective pressure could be found for dihedral angles up to 75°, rather than the 60° limit found here.
-One difference between Park & Yoon's study and the present study is that Park and Yoon [4] consider a unit cell taking the shape of a rhombic dodecahedron.
+In Park & Yoon's original study, solutions with zero effective pressure could be found for dihedral angles up to 75° , rather than the 60° limit found here.
+One difference between Park & Yoon's study and the present study is that Park & Yoon [4] consider a unit cell taking the shape of a rhombic dodecahedron.
 However, the discrepancy with the results of this study is likely to have arisen from Park & Yoon's approximation of the grain-melt surfaces by circular arcs, which is not consistent with the surfaces being of constant mean curvature.